You can access the Writing Exam here.

 All deadlines for each placement exam window are final.
 If you begin the exam with fewer than 72 hours remaining in the exam window, your essay is still due no later than the stated deadline; you will have less time in which to complete the readings and write your essay.

-- Students in the July Exam Window must begin the exam no later than Monday, July 10 at 2 p.m. in order to receive the benefit of the full 72 hours.
-Students who log in to receive the readings and the prompt after July 10 will still need to complete the exam before it closes on July 13.
+- Students in the Make-up Exam Window must begin the exam no later than Saturday, July 13 at 2 p.m. in order to receive the benefit of the full 72 hours.
+Students who log in to receive the readings and the prompt after July 13 will still need to complete the exam before it closes on July 16.

 Clicking on the page within the placement exam where you access the Writing Exam sources and the prompt begins your 72-hour window; you must finish the Writing Exam within that window.
 Students may not begin the exam in one exam window and then postpone completing the exam until a later window.

-The July Exam Window is an alternate set of dates for students who have an unavoidable conflict with the June Exam Window.
-The type of essay students will write is the same; the collection of sources students will read for the July exam is different.
+The Make-up Exam Window is an alternate set of dates for students who have an unavoidable conflict with the June Exam Window.
+The type of essay students will write is the same; the collection of sources students will read for the Make-up Exam is different.

 All incoming students must take the Writing Exam.
 Scores on standardized tests cannot be used instead of the Writing Exam for placement in Expository Writing courses.
 Exam scores also cannot be used to meet the expository writing requirement.